Grand Blanc Veterinary Hosptial

 WELCOME TO GRAND BLANC VETERINARY HOSPITAL!

 Welcome to Grand Blanc Veterinary Hospital.
-Founded in 1962 by Dr. Alvin Conquest, we are a locally owned full service animal hospital providing comprehensive healthcare services to pets in Grand Blanc and the surrounding areas.
+Founded in 1962, we continue to be a locally owned full service animal clinic providing comprehensive healthcare services to pets in Grand Blanc and the surrounding areas.
 Our veterinarians offer a wide variety of medical, surgical, and dental services to meet the wellness needs of your animal family members.

-Our hospital is well equipped with advanced equipment and technologies to provide the highest standard of care for your pet.
+Our veterinary clinic is well equipped with advanced equipment and technologies to provide the highest standard of care for your pet.
 Our facility has the resources to provide comprehensive in house testing for accurate diagnosis.
 We have the latest on-site blood analyzers and digital x-ray capability.
 We also have a well stocked pharmacy and a dedicated surgical suite.
+We contract with several high quality laboratories to offer an expanded array of diagnostic testing.

 At Grand Blanc Veterinary Hospital we are committed to providing quality care at every stage of your pet's life.
 From routine preventive care for your pets to early detection and treatment of a wide range of conditions and diseases and surgical care, we have the expertise to provide the care your pet needs at every stage of life.

-Please call our reception team to schedule an appointment for your pet.
+Please call our client service team to schedule an appointment for your pet.
 We are experiencing a high demand for appointments.
 We will do our best to accommodate your pet's urgent healthcare needs as fast as possible.

-• We are experiencing high call volumes.
-Our reception team is working hard to minimize hold times but we often may need to place you on hold initially.
+• We continue to experience high call volumes.
+We have added to our client service team in order to keep up, but we often may need to place you on hold initially when you call.
 We handle all calls in the order they are received.

 • Like many veterinary service centers in the area, we continue to experience a high demand for appointments.
+We have had one doctor retire and an additional doctor will be going on maternity leave.
+Please be patient with us as we attempt to serve your needs.
 We are striving to accommodate as many people daily as our staff can handle.
 Rest assured that we try and hold many same day appointment spots open for emergency or urgent patient visits.
 Unfortunately, sometimes those spots fill rapidly.
 We will always work with you to try and schedule you an expedient appointment based on your pet family member's needs.
 If we are beyond capacity, we will try our best to find an emergency center than can help you in the event of a health emergency.
 Our goal is to help your pet family member!

 We thank you in advance for your patience and understanding.
 Please contact us if you have any question or concerns.